The Walking Dead (TV series): Season 7 (2016–17)

-Negan brutally murders Glenn and Abraham, initiating his rule over Alexandria.
+Negan brutally murders Abraham and Glenn, initiating his rule over Alexandria.
 His actions initially lead Rick to submit, but Michonne persuades him to fight back.
 They encounter a community called the Scavengers and ask them for help.
 Carol and Morgan befriend King Ezekiel, the leader of the Kingdom, while Maggie and Sasha rally the Hilltop.
 Rosita and Eugene make a bullet to kill Negan.
 When the bullet is blocked by Lucille, Negan's baseball bat, Negan forcefully recruits Eugene as a Savior.
 The Saviors and turncoat Scavengers attack Alexandria but are repelled by Sasha's sacrifice and the aid of Kingdom and Hilltop soldiers.

 Season 8 (2017–18)

 Rick, Maggie, and Ezekiel rally their communities into war against Negan and the Saviors.
 Losses are heavy on both sides and many of the Kingdom's soldiers are killed.
 Alexandria falls to a Savior attack, and Carl is bitten by a walker.
-Before euthanizing himself, Carl convinces Rick to end the war and restart society anew.
+Before euthanizing himself, Carl convinces Rick to end the war peacefully and restart society anew.
 Negan attempts to wipe out Rick and his allies in a final battle, but Eugene thwarts his plan by sabotaging the Saviors' bullets.
-Rick then wounds Negan.
-Against Maggie's wishes, Negan is spared and imprisoned, ending the war.
+Rick wounds Negan, but against Maggie's wishes, spares and imprisons Negan, ending the war.

 Season 9 (2018–19)

 Eighteen months after Negan's downfall, Rick proposes building a bridge to ease trading, but this leads to more resentment.
 Rick is seemingly killed when he destroys the bridge to prevent an invasion of walkers.
-Six years later, his absence triggers discourse between the communities, and a new walker-controlling threat named the Whisperers demand the survivors do not trespass in their territory.
+Six years later, his absence has caused estrangement between the communities, and a new walker-controlling threat called the Whisperers demand the survivors do not trespass in their territory.
 Their leader, Alpha, has acquired a large horde of walkers that she will unleash if they do so.
 After her daughter Lydia abandons her mother's group for the Kingdom's, Alpha disowns her and massacres many residents during a fair.